AWM Activities at the Joint Mathematics Meetings

 AWM Business Meeting is open to the public and is generally scheduled on the first day of JMM

 AWM Panel – AWM typically sponsors a panel discussion on topics of current interests to its members.
-For more information about the panel at JMM 2013 click here and for more information about past panels select from the list below:
+For information about the 2016 panel, Research Collaboration Conferences for Women: Who, What, Where, When, Why, and How? click here For more information about past panels select from the list below:

 AWM Workshop for graduate students and women who have received the Ph.D. within the last five years.